 You can plant cover crops for summer cover in any unused garden space.
 Colorful cover crops such as bachelor’s buttons and crimson clover will not only improve soil, they’ll beautify your garden beds as well.
 Cover crops planted to winter-over will protect and enrich the soil over winter months.

-Rain Gardens: Rain gardens are an attractive feature that can be planted in your yard to help reduce the amount of rain water runoff leaving your yard.
+Rain Gardens: Rain gardens are an attractive feature that can be planted in your yard to help reduce the amount of rainwater runoff leaving your yard.
 By capturing runoff, rain gardens allow water to soak into the ground.
 As the water drains through the rain garden, pollutants and other contaminates filter out.
-This helps reduce the amount of pollutants entering the storm system and ultimately our streams, lakes, and other water ways.
+This helps reduce the number of pollutants entering the storm system and ultimately our streams, lakes, and other waterways.
 Water Conservation

 Rain gardens should be installed in a low spot or a spot that holds water in your yard.
 These are areas where water will naturally flow and puddle.
 A variety of native plants and rocks can be used to make your rain garden.
 Rain Garden: How to Guide

 For more information on pollution prevention and other environmentally safe practices or to view upcoming events, you can participate in please view the Summit Soil & Water Conservation District website.
 Summit Soil and Water Conservation District